Laci1953/RC2014-CPM/Memory management library/readme.txt

 The stress.c contains a test - some file functions (read, write) then a series of malloc & free calls, repeated until no more memory is available.

-A log of executing stress.com (built with the new LIBC.LIB), compared with the execution of stressoo.com (built with the original LIBC.LIB):
+A log of executing stress.com (built with the new LIBC.LIB and the new crtcpm.obj), compared with the execution of stressoo.com (built with the original LIBC.LIB):

 D>stress
 00000000000000000000000000000